Molybdenum tetrachloride: Structure

 The α polymorph is a polymer.
 The β polymorph is a hexamer.
 In both polymorph, the Mo center is octahedral with two terminal chloride ligands and four doubly bridging ligands.
-In addition to these two binary phases, a number of adducts are know with the formula MoCl4L2 where L is a Lewis base.
+In addition to these two binary phases, a number of adducts are known with the formula MoCl4L2 where L is a Lewis base.

 Preparation

 α-Molybdenum tetrachloride can be prepared from by dechlorination of molybdenum pentachloride using tetrachloroethene: